 History of Jame Mosque of Esfahan

 The mosque complex has evolved into its present condition through extended sections annexed during different historical periods.
 Therefore, this building cannot be attributed to a particular historical era.
-Archaeological excavations and historical evidence revealed that the mosque’s core structure dates to the pre-Islamic period.
+Archaeological excavations and historical evidence revealed that the mosque’s core structure dates back to pre-Islam Iran.

 After the Muslim conquest of Persia and the Muslim rule in Iran, the building was restored and used as a mosque.
 During the Abbasid era, the architects constructed the mosque with fired and sun-dried bricks.
 However, many complexes have been constructed and added to the main structure of the mosque over the years.